merenlab/anvio/anvio/docs/programs/anvi-profile.md

 ### Variability

 Anvi-profile will throw away variability data below certain thresholds to reduce noise.
-After all, if you have a single C read at a position with a 1000X coverage where all other reads are T, this is probably not a variance position that you want to investigate further.
-By default, it will not analyze positions will coverage less than 10X, and it will not report every position.
+After all, if you have a single C read at a position with a 1000X coverage where all other reads are T, this is probably not a variant position that you want to investigate further.
+By default, it will not analyze positions with coverage less than 10X, and it will not report every position.

 However, you can change the coverage threshold using the  `--min-coverage-for-variability` flag.
 You can also report every variability position using the flag `--report-variability-full`.

-For example, if your data quality was poor and you wanted to view every single position for variance, you could call the following:
+For example, if your data quality was poor and you wanted to view every single position for variants, you could call the following:

 {{ codestart }}
 anvi-profile -c Ross_sea_contigs.db  \